 Root canals used to be dreaded dental procedures, but thanks to advancements in dental technology, these restorations are straightforward and far more comfortable than in years past.
-Many men and women from in and around Houston turn to Smita Rewari, DDS, at Floss West University for top-quality root canal procedures.
+Many men and women from in and around Houston turn to Smita Rewari, DDS, at Byte Dentistry for top-quality root canal procedures.
 If you think a root canal might be in your future, you owe it to yourself to schedule a visit with Dr. Rewari to learn her approach to this common dental treatment option.
 You can book your visit online, or call the office to check for appointment availability.

 A root canal is a dental procedure that can save a severely damaged tooth.
 Aside from extraction, root canals are the only treatment option if your tooth’s pulp is infected.